ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/5th Level/Flood.md

 - **Duration**:
 	- 5 turns.
 - **Effects**:
+	- *Water fills the room from the bottom as if the walls and floors are crying.*
-	- You choose a room within range, water pours out of that point at a constant rate of 20% the volume of the room it occupies per turn for 5 turns.
-This has a limit of 3000L of water per turn.
+	- Water fills target room at a rate of 20% of the room's volume every turn for the duration of this psycast.
+		- A maximum of 3000L of water may be generated in 1 turn by this psycast.
 		- An open door extends what is considered a room for this psycast.
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 28 psyfocus spent above the normal cost for this psycast, an additional 10% water is generated per turn.